-Risks related to our sequencing and molecular analysis solutions
+Risks related to our sequencing and molecular analysis solutions and clinical studies

-We may not be able to generate sufficient revenue from our sequencing and molecular analysis solutions, including GPS Cancer, our relationships with sequencing and molecular analysis customers, or from our expansion into the liquid tumor profiling market, to achieve and maintain profitability.
+We may not be able to generate sufficient revenue from our sequencing and molecular analysis solutions, including GPS Cancer, or our relationships with sequencing and molecular analysis customers, to achieve and maintain profitability.

 We believe our commercial success depends significantly upon our ability to successfully market and sell our sequencing and molecular analysis solutions to continue to expand our current relationships and develop new relationships with physicians, self-insured employers, payers and healthcare providers, and expand adoption of sequencing and molecular analysis for disease indications outside oncology.
-Net revenue from our sequencing and molecular analysis solutions represented 3.4%, 2.3% and 0.6% of our total net revenue for the three months ended March 31, 2019, and the years ended December 31, 2018 and 2017, respectively.
+Net revenue from our sequencing and molecular analysis solutions represented 2.6%, 3.5% and 2.9% of our total net revenue for the six months ended June 30, 2019, and the years ended December 31, 2018 and 2017, respectively.
 The demand for sequencing and molecular analysis may decrease or may not continue to increase at historical rates for a number of reasons.
 Our clients may decide to decrease or discontinue their use of sequencing and molecular analysis due to changes in research and product development plans, financial constraints or utilization of internal molecular testing resources or molecular tests performed by others, which are circumstances outside of our control.
 In addition to reducing our revenue, this may reduce our exposure to early stage research that facilitates the incorporation of newly developed information about cancer and other diseases into our molecular analysis solutions.
 Further, we may be unsuccessful in expanding our clients' use of sequencing and molecular analysis outside of oncology.

 In addition, our expansion into the liquid tumor profiling market may not be successful and may fail to generate the levels of revenue that we project.
-The future growth of our market and the success of Liquid GPS depends on many factors beyond our control, including recognition and acceptance by the scientific community, and the growth, prevalence, and costs of competing methods of tumor analysis.
-Additionally, our success depends on the ability of our sales organization to successfully sell Liquid GPS into these markets.
+The future growth of our market and the success of liquid profiling offerings that may arise from clinical studies that we undertake depends on many factors beyond our control, including the success of our clinical studies, regulatory factors, recognition and acceptance by the scientific community, and the growth, prevalence, and costs of competing methods of tumor analysis.
+Additionally, our success depends on the ability of our sales organization to successfully sell such commercial offerings.